Complete guide to selling services in WordPress, WooCommerce & Easy Digital Downloads

 5. Use WooCommerce subscriptions to sell regular ongoing services

 So far, we’ve talked about how to sell services in WooCommerce with a one-off price for each service.
-This may fit your business model, but most business owners know that recurring revenue is the holy grail.
+This may fit your business model, but most small business owners know that recurring revenue is the holy grail.
 With this in mind, you might want to sell ongoing subscription services via your WordPress website.

 Fortunately, you can do this with the official WooCommerce Subscriptions extension.
 This will set up an ongoing payment plan or subscription for each service.
 The customer will be billed automatically at the correct intervals, using their chosen payment gateway.